learnbyexample/learnbyexample.github.io/books.md

 permalink: /books/
 ---

 Here's my list of self-published ebooks.
 You can get the pdf/epub versions as a bundle or as individual books.
+You can also read them online.

 # Bundles